The Olympic boycott movement that failed

 More than 80 years ago, a wide range of American activists and public figures targeted the 1936 Summer Olympics in Berlin, known today as the “Nazi Olympics.”
 Politicians, civil rights groups (including the NAACP), college presidents, newspapers, labor organizations and a host of state legislatures and city councils cited Nazi Germany’s ongoing persecution of Jews as justification to skip the Berlin Games.

-Boycott opponents, meanwhile, argued that sports should be free of politics, and that it would be unfair to deprive athletes the chance to compete on the world stage.
+Boycott opponents argued that sports should be free of politics and that it would be unfair to deprive athletes the chance to compete on the world stage.
 The boycott effort culminated with a December 1935 vote of the Amateur Athletic Union, which came within a whisker of succeeding.

 In the lead-up to the Beijing Games, which begin Feb.
 4, boycott advocates have pointed to a host of human rights abuses by China, including its detention of more than a million ethnic Uyghurs in camps, which the State Department has labeled genocide.
 (China denies allegations of human rights abuses.)

-The current boycott campaign in this country doesn’t have anywhere near the reach of the 1936 effort, although President Biden recently said the United States is considering a diplomatic boycott of the 2022 Winter Olympics over China’s human rights abuses.
-That would mean U.S. government officials wouldn’t attend but American athletes would still be allowed to compete in Beijing.
+The current boycott campaign in this country doesn’t have anywhere near the reach of the 1936 effort, although the White House announced Monday that the United States would not send President Biden or any other U.S. government official to the Beijing Games because of China’s human rights abuses.
+That gesture is considered a political snub of China, but it won’t affect the participation of any athletes.

 The Olympic boycott campaign of the 1930s, which included pressure on high-profile Black athletes like Jesse Owens to skip the Games, rang hollow to some African Americans.
-They pointed to this country’s mistreatment of Blacks, from Jim Crow laws in the South to all-White major league sports.
-In fact, after Owens’s teammate Mack Robinson won a silver medal in Berlin, it would be another 11 years before his younger brother Jackie Robinson broke baseball’s color barrier in Brooklyn.
+They pointed to this country’s mistreatment of Black people, from Jim Crow laws in the South to all-White major league sports.
+In fact, after Owens’s teammate Mack Robinson won a silver medal in Berlin, it would be another 11 years before his younger brother Jackie would break baseball’s color barrier in Brooklyn.

 Owens became a breakout star at the ’36 Summer Olympics, winning four gold medals, which many hailed as a blow to Nazi claims of Aryan supremacy.
-But even with those U.S. victories, the Olympics provided Nazi Germany with an invaluable boost to its international stature.
+But even with those U.S. victories, the Olympics provided Nazi Germany an invaluable boost to its international stature.
 As the U.S. Holocaust Memorial Museum’s exhibit on the ’36 Olympics noted, “the regime exploited the Games to impress many foreign spectators and journalists with an image of a peaceful, tolerant Germany.”

 ‘They cannot use these Games as a weapon’